Judge threatens to hold Donald Trump in contempt after deleted post is found on campaign website

 The post included a photo of Greenfield, posing with Senate Majority Leader Chuck Schumer, D-N.Y., at a public event.
 With it, Trump wrote that it was “disgraceful” that Greenfield was working with Engoron on the case.

-Before Trump deleted the post from his Truth Social platform, as ordered, his campaign copied the message into an email blast to supporters.
+Before Trump deleted the post from his Truth Social platform, as ordered, his campaign copied the message into an email blast.
 That email, with the subject line “ICYMI,” was automatically archived on Trump’s website, Kise said.

+The email was sent to about 25,800 recipients on the campaign’s media list and opened by about 6,700 of them, Kise told Engoron after obtaining the statistics at the morning break.
+In all, only 3,700 people viewed the post on Trump’s campaign website, the lawyer said.

 “What happened appears truly inadvertent,” Kise said.
 The lawyer pleaded ignorance to the technological complexities involved in amplifying Trump’s social media posts and public statements, calling the archiving “an unfortunate part of the campaign process.”